 What really endures, though, is what stood out the moment I got rolling.
-Throughout the bike boom, I've been reviewing all kinds of bikes, everything from snazzy commuters and fancy gravel bikes to rugged mountain bikes and all manner of e-bikes.
+Throughout the bike boom, I've been reviewing all kinds of bikes, everything from snazzy commuters and fancy gravel rides to rugged MTBs and all manner of e-bikes.
 And more than any other, this bike — the least expensive one I've tried — instantly brought back the pure joy of riding I had when I first hopped on some funky BMX-styled wheels as a kid.

 Just racing around the neighborhood with a smile as wide as the bars, having a blast with friends for hours upon hours till the sun sets and it's time to head home for dinner, all sweaty and exhausted and happy.

-Even as slush invades the streets and avenues, I'm still excited to hop on this little ditty and rip around all over town.
+Even when drizzle invades the streets and avenues, I'm still excited to hop on this little ditty and rip around all over town.
 It's just so bloody fast and fun.
 I can imagine British metal fans thought something similar in the fall of 1980.
 And I just realized the song I've gotta pull up on Spotify the next time I hit the road.
 Can't wait.